Hwa Hong units complete acquistion, disposal of London properties

 Post-acquisition, Capital Eagle is now a wholly owned subsidiary of Hwa Hong.

-The 20 Midtown property has a total floor area of about 30,533 square feet and comprises five floors of office accommodation and street level retail shops.
+The 20 Midtown property has a total floor area of about 30,533 sq ft and comprises five floors of office accommodation and street level retail shops.

-Hwa Hong also said on Tuesday that its other wholly owned subsidiary, Singapore Warehouse Company, had on Monday disposed its 50 per cent interest in a freehold commercial property known as Herbal Hill that's also located in London, to Eagle House.
+Hwa Hong also said on Tuesday that its other wholly owned subsidiary, Singapore Warehouse Company, had on Monday disposed of its 50 per cent interest in a freehold commercial property known as Herbal Hill that is also located in London, to Eagle House.

 The disposal amounts to about £7 million.